-In this guide, I’m going to show you a proven framework on how to create an ideal customer profile (or ICP).
+In this guide, I’m going to show you a proven framework on how to create an ideal customer profile (or ICP) for a B2B company.

-This is the exact process I used recently with one client to:
+This is the exact process we used to:

-Create a hyper-targeted list of B2B prospects that are an excellent fit for their service
+- Create a hyper-targeted list of B2B prospects that are likely to buy their product

-Generate $200k in sales opportunities after ABM campaign we ran
+- Generate $300k in sales opportunities with a pilot ABM campaign

 I’ll also share with you a copy of the ICP template I use and The Diver Survey Method to collect valuable insights about your customers.

 This client operates in a highly competitive space (software development) where they used to be a “one size fits all” vendor for many years.